Does The New York Times Offer a Senior Discount? How to Pay Less in 2026

 All Access Digital Plan

 The All Access plan is The Times' main digital subscription.
-New subscribers pay $4 every four weeks for the first six months, then $25 every four weeks after that.
+New subscribers pay a reduced introductory rate for a promotional period, then the standard rate after that.
+The Times shows the current introductory price, how long it lasts, and the renewal price at checkout.
 This subscription includes:

 - Full access to NYTimes.com and the News app